chenxu10/chenxu10.github.io/_posts/2022-12-11-testdrivendevelopmentrisk.md

 # Why test has come to the first?
 Test first is offensive and test later is defensive.

 Test should aim small but aim widely high.

 When testing you are using data to falisfy your hypothesis not proving it.

+# What is a testable statement?

+The market will not go down more than 20% in the next 3 months is a testable statements.